Orildo-Tech/SVG-SPACE/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+## Security

+For security vulnerabilities, please email security@orildo.tech instead of creating GitHub issues.
+See the [Security Policy](docs/SECURITY.md) for detailed information.

 ## Support

 - GitHub Issues: https://github.com/Orildo-Tech/SVG-SPACE/issues